wzp2002/ArchDesign-II/README.md

 ## Publish

-I'll publish my model's render executable file with the publish feature.
+I'll publish my model's render executable file in the release section.

 These file are generated with Enscape automatically.